AM2R-Community-Developers/AM2R-Community-Updates/CONTRIBUTING.md

 Variables (local, global, and temporary) should use `camelCase`.

-Enums and variables used as constants should use `UPPERCASE`.
+Enums and variables used as constants should use `UPPER_CASE`.

 Sprites, sounds, backgrounds/tilesets, shaders, fonts, and objects should all hold to a `camelCase` format with an appropriate prefix: